-An incoming scholar must provide the most recent report card, current progress report, and transcript if enrolling during the school year, in order to determine appropriate placement.
-Failure to do so does not delay enrollment but will delay the appropriate placement of the scholar into courses.
+An incoming 9-12th grade scholar must provide official transcripts, the most recent report card, and current progress report, if enrolling during the school year, in order to determine appropriate placement.
+Failure to do so does not delay enrollment, but will delay the appropriate placement of the scholar into courses.